yurm04/gatsby-source-nytimes-books-api/README.md

 `npm test`

 ## How to develop locally
 To work on this plugin locally take a look at Gatsby's [documentation](https://www.gatsbyjs.org/docs/creating-a-local-plugin/) on creating a local plugin.
-Essentially, you will need to include this plugin in a `plugins` directory of another project to test changes.
+You will need to include this plugin in a `plugins` directory of another gatsby project to test changes.

 ## How to contribute
 Check out the [CONTRIBUTING guide](docs/CONTRIBUTING.md) to find out how you can get involved!